gperdrizet/llm_detector/notes/03-cloud_run_deployment.md

 OK, looking like maybe Cloud Run is not going to be it for us.
 See the [Container runtime contract](https://cloud.google.com/run/docs/container-contract).
 A few points to note:

-1. Services must listen for requests on a specific port (default 8080) - so, basically you have to run a webserver inside the container which will only be active when there are incoming requests.
+1. Services must listen for requests on a specific port (default 8080) - so, basically you have to run a web server inside the container which will only be active when there are incoming requests.
 See note at the beginning of this document about initializing containers.
 2. Job execution must exit on completion with exit code 0.
 This is not great for us either, we could run the API container as a job, but that's kinda hacky and unintended - it's really a service.

 Starting to sound more and more like Cloud Run is not for us.